barirahzainalabidin/Titanic-Machine-Learning-from-Disaster/README.md

 # 1. Background:

-Goal: The primary objective is to predict whether passengers survived or not based on various features such as age, gender, ticket class, etc.
+Goal: The primary objective is to predict whether passengers survived or not .

 Customer Pain Point: Predicting survival is critical to developing safety protocols for similar situations in the future, and historical data provides insights that can help in such predictions.